WEC-Sim/WEC-Sim/docs/user/advanced_features.rst

 When the nonlinear option is turned on, the geometry file (``*.stl``) (previously only used for visualization purposes in linear simulations) is used as the discretized body surface on which the nonlinear pressure forces are integrated.
+As in the linear case, the STL mesh origin must be at a body's center of gravity.
 A good STL mesh resolution is required for the WEC body geometry file(s) when using the nonlinear buoyancy and Froude-Krylov wave excitation in WEC-Sim.
 The simulation accuracy will increase with increased surface resolution (i.e. the number of discretized surface panels specified in the